FAZuH/faz-db/README.md

 ## Usage
 *repository usage guide*

-## Important Todo
-- Add tests for database repositories

 ## Todo
 - Add documentation to the whole code
 - Add more magic methods to db and api models
+- Add more error classes and do better error handling